lovisalittbrand/Applied_Bioinformatics/README.md

 # Visualize Signals in Alignment
-This github contains all the files all data presented in the report Visualize Signals in Alignment
+This github contains all the files all data presented in the report Visualize Signals in Alignmen.
+This project was done by Mirela Balan, Erik Bürger and Lovisa Littbrand.

 ## Pipeline
 This folder contains the pipeline that can handle the arCOG data, it also contains the raw arCOG data and some results.